AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 Scenario 3: You Have Cloud Experience but Are New to ML

-Take AIP-C01 first.
+Take AIF-C01 first.
 Your cloud knowledge will help with the security and governance domains, and the exam will teach you the AI/ML concepts you are missing.
 Use the preparation time to also start hands-on experimentation with SageMaker.

-Timeline: AIP-C01 now, start SageMaker labs in parallel, MLA-C01 in 6-8 months.
+Timeline: AIF-C01 now, start SageMaker labs in parallel, MLA-C01 in 6-8 months.

 Scenario 4: You Want Both Certifications

-Timeline: AIP-C01 in month 1-2, MLA-C01 in month 4-5.
+Timeline: AIF-C01 in month 1-2, MLA-C01 in month 4-5.

 Salary and Career Impact